-Bajar focuses his practice on international dispute resolution matters, with a particular emphasis on investment and commercial arbitration.
+Bajar focuses his practice on international dispute resolution matters, with a particular emphasis on investment arbitration, treaty protection and commercial arbitration.

-- representing a European state in a multi-billion dollar investor-state arbitration under the ICSID Convention and the Energy Charter Treaty
+- a European government in a multi-billion dollar investor-State arbitration under the ICSID Convention and the Energy Charter Treaty

-- representing several European investors in a multi-million dollar investment arbitration against a Southern European state under the ICSID Convention and the Energy Charter Treaty
+- several European investors in a multi-million dollar investor-State arbitration against a Southern European state under the ICSID Convention and the Energy Charter Treaty

-- advising a European investor in a multi-million dollar investor-state dispute with an African country in the public infrastructure sector
+- a European investor in a multi-million dollar investor-State dispute with an African country in the public infrastructure sector

-- advising a foreign government in arbitration-related court proceedings in several jurisdictions
+- a Central Asian government in arbitral award enforcement proceedings in several jurisdictions

 International Law Association (ILA), European Society of International Law (ESIL), German Association of International Law, German-Australian-Pacific-Lawyers Association.

-The Mongolian Chamber of Commerce and Industry has appointed him in 2019 as an arbitrator to the panel of arbitrators at the Mongolian International Arbitration Centre (MIAC).
+The Mongolian Chamber of Commerce and Industry has appointed him as an arbitrator to the panel of arbitrators at the Mongolian International Arbitration Centre (MIAC).